Nandan-W/cryptocurrency_data_listings_python_Scripts_and_backend/README.md

 This is made available through two mediums:- a React-based frontend and a standalone python script

+## Data API
+The API used for fetching cryptocurreny data is **CoinMarketCap API**.
+Its Docs and more about it can be found at https://coinmarketcap.com

 ## Backend
 ### React Frontend's Backend
 The backend for the React frontend is a Flask application that fetches and serves cryptocurrency data.
 The Flask application is deployed on Railways.